Blackburn College (Illinois): History

-McKinley House (1926) was constructed due to a gift given by Senator McKinley.
-It serves as the housing unit for the college president and their familie(s) during their position at Blackburn College (formerly university).
+McKinley House (1926) was constructed due to a gift given by Senator McKinley and serves as the housing unit for the college president and their family during their position at Blackburn College (formerly university).
 The 1930s offered a lot of progress and perseverance for the school.
-The previous years several buildings were plagued by fire and destruction, however, by 1930 Hudson Hall was constructed and served as the main academic building replacing the previous building, which burnt down in 1927 (Olde Main).
+The previous years several buildings were plagued by fire and destruction; however, by 1930 Hudson Hall was constructed and served as the main academic building, replacing the previous building, which burnt down in 1927 (Old Main).
 The institution also discarded the Pullman cars as temporary housing units and discontinued the original Blackburn Academy.
 Other prominent additions were added during this time such as the Diary House, Dawes Gymnasium and the school being accredited by the North Central Associations of Colleges and Schools as a Junior College.

-By 1947, the school was re-established as Bachelor of Arts degree institution and the completion of the Library Annex were distinct events during the 1940s for Blackburn College.
-Three years later, the institution was re-accredited as a four-year Bachelors Degree obtaining institution.
+By 1947, the school was re-established as a Bachelor of Arts degree institution.
+Also, separately, the Library Annex was completed.
+Three years later, the institution was re-accredited as a four-year bachelor's degree obtaining institution.
 Jones-Allison Hall was constructed in 1949.
 The 1950s-1960s saw a lot of growth of academic and residential buildings completed.
 In 1964, the Lumpkin Library was completed, later known as the Lumpkin Learning Commons.
 At this point in time, the Associates of Arts degree had been discontinued.

-The 1970s saw additions to older buildings and renovations to older spaces for more updates such as a computer center establish in the first level of Hudson Hall or the development of a pool in the Dawes Gymnasium.
+The 1970s saw additions to older buildings and renovations to older spaces for more updates such as the development of a pool in the Dawes Gymnasium.
 By the year 2000 Hudson Hall had been completely renovated.

+1983 marked the establishment of the Computer Center in Hudson Hall, which provided student access to a VAX 11/750 and some eighteen microcomputers.

-2002: The construction of Demuzio Campus Center (DCC) completed and operation ensues.
-This building houses all main campus events such as: Kitchen and/or dining hall, snackbar, Student Affairs Office, Work Program Office, Mail room and the Campus Bookstore.
+In 2002, the construction of the Demuzio Campus Center (DCC) was completed, and operation ensued.
+This building houses areas which include the dining hall, snack bar, Student Affairs Office, Work Program Office, mail room, and Campus Bookstore.

-2008: The Marvin and Ingrid Mahan Science Laboratory constructed = which is one of the first LEED rated buildings in central Illinois, houses state of the art laboratories for biology, chemistry, biochemistry, faculty offices, and a large enclosed atrium.
+2008 marked the completion of the construction of the Marvin and Ingrid Mahan Science Laboratory, which is one of the first LEED rated buildings in central Illinois and houses state-of-the-art laboratories for biology, chemistry, biochemistry, faculty offices, and a large enclosed atrium.